saturnus25/VSO/README.md

 The idea behind VSO7 is simple: improve Windows without blindly disabling everything.

+## AI Development Notice

+VSO has been developed in large part with the assistance of AI.

+AI tools have been used for code generation, debugging, testing, documentation, and development support throughout the project.
+The final decisions, testing, integration, and maintenance of VSO are handled by the project owner.

 ## Current interface

 The current public version uses the **console interface**.